 When it comes to designing, people’s natural temperament tends to push them in the direction that they want to focus on, such as readability & usability (UX) vs aesthetics (UI).
-Both are important, however depending on what type of website it is should tilt you in a certain direction.
+Both are important.
+However, depending on what type of website it is should tilt you in a certain direction.
 If it’s a content focused website with many articles, then readability should be the focus.
-If it’s a business website, then aesthetics and certain design features could be more important, so it gives the right first impression.
+If it’s a business website, aesthetics and certain design features could be more important, so it gives the right first impression.

 Business websites can be focused more on the aesthetics and design side.
-As long as the important information is displayed and easy to read, you can go with a more feature rich and visually impressive website.
+As long as the important information is displayed and is easy to read, you can go with a more feature rich and visually impressive website.
 An aesthetically pleasing and feature rich website can give the impression of professionalism and competence.

 While there are differences in content rich and business websites, there are also some universal recommendations that can be made.

 Whatever type of website it is, it needs to be simple enough to navigate with ease.
 All important pages need to be easily visible and clearly labelled.
 With content websites, most people never go deeper than three links in, which is something to keep in mind.
 Plenty of internal linking is helpful for visitors, and it’s also good for SEO.